trans-hues/trans-resist/README.md

 #### Zoom

-Zoom was recently bought by Facebook, and [research by CitizenLab](https://citizenlab.ca/2020/04/move-fast-roll-your-own-crypto-a-quick-look-at-the-confidentiality-of-zoom-meetings/) shows that Zoom has shared encryption keys with others in the past, allowing people to view others' private conversations.
+[Research by CitizenLab](https://citizenlab.ca/2020/04/move-fast-roll-your-own-crypto-a-quick-look-at-the-confidentiality-of-zoom-meetings/) shows that Zoom has shared encryption keys with others in the past, allowing people to view others' private conversations.
 Zoom also does not encrypt video chats with end-to-end encryption.
 This means that Zoom is able to decrypt and monitor calls made using the app.
 If you want to use a secure video chat app, use [Meet Jitsi](https://meet.jit.si/) instead.

 #### Discord